LoopKit/loopdocs/docs/gh-actions/edit-browser.md

         * It is a good idea to test each customization as soon as you install the new build on your phone
     * LoopDocs: Decide on Modules to modify using the [Version: Custom Edits](../version/code-custom-edits.md){: target="_blank" } page
         * You only need to create your own customization if what you want is not provided at [Loop and Learn: Customization List](https://www.loopandlearn.org/custom-code#custom-list){: target="_blank" }
-        * If there are customization not provided by the Customization List, then you need to make custom edits
+        * If there are customization not provided by the Customization List, then you need to make presonalized edits
         * This current page explains how to make the edits using a browser
         * The [Version: Custom Edits](../version/code-custom-edits.md){: target="_blank" } gives instructions on identifying the Module, finding the file and editing the line(s)
     * *GitHub* (each Module):
         1. `Fork` the Module (if needed) - this is your <code>fork</code> where you will make changes
-        1. Create a new `branch` for that module (don't worry, we'll tell you how)
         1. Make the desired modification(s) using the pencil tool
         1. Save your changes
         1. Prepare lines needed for each customization and save